sunsetmountain/gcpIoTCoreTesting/README.md

 <b>Setup a GCP project to use for testing...</b>
 - Create a project and enable billing

+<b>Options on how to proceed...</b>
+1. Follow the below to walk through setting up the necessary infrastructure in order to gain a hands-on walk through of the elements needed
+2. Download and execute the Terraform contained within the repository and then skip to SSH'ing into the VM to complete the VM setup

+<b>Enable the necessary APIs
 - Go to APIs & Services -- enable the APIs for IoT Core, Cloud Functions and Compute Engine

 <b>Setup PubSub topics...</b>